Fletcher Christian: Mutiny on the Bounty

 In 1787, Christian was appointed master's mate on Bounty, on Bligh's recommendation, for the ship's breadfruit expedition to Tahiti.
 During the voyage out, Bligh appointed him acting lieutenant.
 Bounty arrived at Tahiti on 26 October 1788 and Christian spent the next five months there.

 Bounty set sail with its cargo of breadfruit plantings on 4 April 1789.
 Some 1,300 miles west of Tahiti, near Tonga, mutiny broke out on 28 April 1789, led by Christian.
 According to accounts, the sailors were attracted to the "idyllic" life and sexual opportunities afforded on the Pacific island of Tahiti.
 Following the court-martial of captured mutineers, Edward Christian argued that they were motivated by Bligh's allegedly harsh treatment of them.
 Eighteen mutineers set Bligh afloat in a small boat with eighteen of the twenty-two crew loyal to him.
+Of those who went with Bligh only one man died (killed by natives); of those remaining after rescue: three died of malaria and two others were lost at sea.
+Bligh's first detailed comments on the mutiny are in a letter to his wife Betsy, in which he names Peter Heywood (a mere boy not yet 17) as "one of the ringleaders", adding: "I have now reason to curse the day I ever knew a Christian or a Heywood or indeed a Manks[sic] man.
+Bligh's later official account to the Admiralty lists Heywood with Christian, Edward Young and George Stewart as the mutiny's leaders, describing Heywood as a young man of abilities for whom he had felt a particular regard.
+To the Heywood family Bligh wrote: "His baseness is beyond all description."
+Heywood was found guilty but pardoned; Stewart drowned when the Pandora sank in 1791; Young slept through the mutiny although he did join the mutineers ex post facto.

 Following the mutiny, Christian first travelled to Tahiti, where he married Maimiti, the daughter of one of the local chiefs.
 He then attempted to build a colony on Tubuai, but there the mutineers came into conflict with natives.
 Abandoning the island, he stopped briefly in Tahiti again, and dropped off sixteen crewmen.
 These sixteen included four Bligh loyalists who had been left behind on Bounty and two who had neither participated in, nor resisted, the mutiny.
 The remaining nine mutineers, six Tahitian men and eleven Tahitian women, then sailed eastward.
 In time, they landed on Pitcairn Island, where they stripped Bounty of all that could be floated ashore before Matthew Quintal set it on fire, stranding them.
 The resulting sexual imbalance, combined with the effective enslavement of the Tahitian men by the mutineers, led to insurrection and the deaths of most of the men.